-To cut the transfer sheets on your Cricut, make sure to put them ink side up on the mat.
+To cut the transfer sheets on your Cricut cutting machine, make sure to put them ink side up on the mat.

-Then load the mat when prompted.
-Select Infusible Ink Tranfser Sheet as material setting and cut.
+Then load the mat when prompted into your Cricut Maker, Cricut Explore Air, or Cricut Joy.
+Select Infusible Ink Transfer Sheet as material setting and cut.

 While it’s cutting is the perfect time to preheat the EasyPress.
 I always check out the cricut.heatguide to see what temperature I need to set my EasyPress 2 at.
 It also tells you exactly how to layer everything.
 I still look at it every time I press anything!

 When the Cricut is done, remove the transfer sheet from the mat and roll it in your hands until you hear cracking.
 Then use your fingers to remove the extra sheet from the backing.

 Once all the excess is removed, you’ll be left with the words you are going to infuse into the shirt.